Abdullah1tani/Weather-Tracker/README.md

 <br>

 ## 4. Installation Guide
-In order to run the program the following steps must be done in order:
+To run Weather Tracker on your system, the following steps must be done in order:
 1. Install [Node.js](https://nodejs.org/en)
-2. Clone the repository
+2. Clone the repository using this link: https://github.com/Abdullah1tani/WeatherProject.git
+3. Run `node app.js` in terminal
+4. Go to [localhost at port 3000](http://localhost:3000/) in your web browser

 ## 5. Program Structure
 ---